Canon EOS RP: what we want to see

 That means Canon’s next addition to the line would be as likely to fall on either side of EOS R in terms of its positioning and capabilities, but if recent rumors are to be believed it’s going to be the more budget-conscious user that’s satisfied first.

-Rumors of an entry-level model, possibly called the Canon EOS RP, are growing stronger, but what specs and features might such a camera pack?
+Rumors of an entry-level model, possibly called the Canon EOS RP, are growing stronger, and a major leak of specs and images appears to have given us a good idea of what to expect.
 Here’s what we want to see on the Canon EOS RP, if that's indeed what it's called…

 - Read our comprehensive Canon EOS R review